“1. Families and the Church in God’s Plan,” Handbook 2: Administering the Church (2019)

 Being one in marriage requires a full partnership.
 For example, Adam and Eve worked together, prayed and worshipped together, sacrificed together, taught their children the gospel together, and mourned over wayward children together (see Moses 5:1, 4, 12, 27).
 They were united with each other and with God.

 “The first commandment that God gave to Adam and Eve pertained to their potential for parenthood as husband and wife. … God’s commandment for His children to multiply and replenish the earth remains in force” (“The Family: A Proclamation to the World”).
 By divine design, both a man and a woman are essential for bringing children into mortality and providing the best setting for the rearing and nurturing of children.

 Complete sexual abstinence before marriage and total fidelity within marriage protect the sanctity of this sacred responsibility.
-Parents and priesthood and auxiliary leaders should do all they can to reinforce this teaching.
+Parents and leaders should do all they can to reinforce this teaching.